Table of Contents Effective Onboarding Improves New-hire RetentionVisibility of SaaS the...

-And in another survey, 73 percent of respondents said they know of tools or technology that would help them produce higher quality work.
+And in another survey, 73% of respondents said they know of tools or technology that would help them produce higher quality work.

 Onboarding and technology matter to employees and the retention of new hires, but there’s often a disconnect between what the C-suite believes and the actual employees’ experience.
-In a recent PWC survey, 92 percent of C-suite leaders said they were satisfied with the technology experience their company provides – but only 68 percent of surveyed employees agreed.
+In a recent PWC survey, 92% of C-suite leaders said they were satisfied with the technology experience their company provides – but only 68% of surveyed employees agreed.

 How can businesses offer onboarding and give employees timely access to the right SaaS applications and software tools?

-Visibility Creates the First Step To Improving Applications Access
+Visibility of SaaS the First Step To Improving Employee Effectiveness

-Making a cloud-based technology stack fully transparent is a foundational step towards optimizing the management of SaaS applications.
+Making a cloud-based technology stack fully transparent is a foundational step towards optimizing the management of SaaS applications and improve employee effectiveness.

 After all, the prevalence of employee application acquisition and resulting shadow IT translates to the average enterprise underestimates its SaaS application inventory by two to three times.
 In practice, this means the average company believes it maintains about two to three hundred applications.

-However, a recent Zylo data study showed that the actual number of applications in the average enterprise company’s inventory is closer to six hundred.
+However, Zylo’s 2022 SaaS Management Index showed that the actual number of applications in the average enterprise company’s inventory is closer to six hundred.

 When every tool, application, and subscription is made visible – including its function, cost, ownership, and utilization – it makes effective management possible.
 Applications can be standardized to fit within a system of record that allows the IT department and other business units to evaluate the value and business effectiveness of each application.
 This process allows software investments to undergo optimization for efficiency, effectiveness, and maximum ROI.